 Symptoms most often involve impairment of the neurological system such as trouble walking, staggering, and head tilt.
 Some dogs can also experience gastrointestinal signs such as vomiting, diarrhea, and lack of appetite.
-More rare are toxicity to the liver.
+Toxicity to the liver is rarer.

 Diagnosis of Metronidazole Toxicity in Dogs